-Tell HMRC online you’re collecting tax on benefits and expenses through your payroll - instead of using form P11D.
+Use the payrolling benefits and expenses online service to show you’re collecting tax on benefits and expenses through your payroll.

 If you choose to payroll you can tell HM Revenue and Customs (HMRC) online.
 You need to register online before the start of the tax year you want to payroll for.